Wide-band full-wave electromagnetic modal analysis of the coupling between dark-matter axions and photons in microwave resonators: Electromagnetic analysis of the interaction axion - photon

 \section{Electromagnetic analysis of the interaction axion - photon}

 Time-domain Maxwell's equations in SI units with the axion-photon interaction in the vacuum are given by

+where $g_{a \gamma \gamma}$ is the two-photon coupling to an axion field constant.
 By assuming that the axion-photon interaction slightly modify the electromagnetic field, these equations can be decoupled into two parts \cite{kim_CAPP_2019}: one part for the external electromagnetic field $\vec{\mathcal{E}_e}$, $\vec{\mathcal{B}_e}$ generated by the classical charge $\mathcal{\varrho}_e$ and current $\vec{\mathcal{J}_e}$ densities, given by

 and another set of Maxwell's equations for the reacted fields $\vec{\mathcal{E}_a}$, $\vec{\mathcal{B}_a}$:

 The definition of the equivalent axion charge $\mathcal{\varrho}_a$ and current $\vec{\mathcal{J}_a}$ densities as